kdeldycke/awesome-engineering-team-management/readme.md

 - [On VC funding and huge growth](https://news.ycombinator.com/item?id=17448035) - “Startups need an exit strategy. (…) The idea is to raise money fast, hire experienced people for ancillary services and develop the application in a way so that it is able to hold up till IPO.
 Defer all costs for post IPO.”
 TL;DR: the only reason to join a startup is for future money windfall.
 - [Equity Compensation](https://www.holloway.com/g/equity-compensation) - Stock options, RSUs, job offers, and taxes—a detailed reference, including hundreds of resources, explained from the ground up and made to be improved over time.
 - “Public RSUs for stock you can sell immediately on the open market are fantastic.” ([source](https://news.ycombinator.com/item?id=22386728)).

-### Performance Reviews

-- [Incentive Pay Considered Harmful](https://www.joelonsoftware.com/2000/04/03/incentive-pay-considered-harmful/) - “Incentives (or bribes) simply can't work in the workplace. (…) Most software managers have no choice but to go along with performance review systems that are already in place.
-If you're in this position, the only way to prevent teamicide is to simply give everyone on your team a gushing review”.
-- “If anything in your performance review is a surprise, then I have failed as a manager.” ([source](https://news.ycombinator.com/item?id=17249767)).
-- “This is what I loved about working at Netflix.
-We didn't have performance reviews.
-It was assumed that your performance was good to excellent, otherwise you wouldn't be working there anymore.
-You had a constant feedback loop with your manager on performance, but nothing was ever formal.” ([source](https://news.ycombinator.com/item?id=23861960)).
-- “The system a software developer works in shapes their performance so much more than individual differences.” ([source](https://news.ycombinator.com/item?id=21972033)).
-- [Performance review generator](https://mschmitt.org/performance/) - Tired of writing reviews?
-Automate it!

 ## Politics